 The Build Smart Institute | Preparing Today’s Kids for Tomorrow’s Future

 It’s no secret the building trades lack skilled employees.
 When the recession hit in 2008, over 600,000 U.S. construction workers left the industry, never to return.
 This mass exodus left a gaping hole.
-Now, 12 years later, roughly 274,000 vacant jobs exist in the construction industry nationwide, according to the U.S. Bureau of Labor Statistics.
+Now, 12 years later, roughly 274,000 vacant jobs exist in the custom home builder industry nationwide, according to the U.S. Bureau of Labor Statistics.

 To add to the dilemma, a 2019 survey conducted by the National Center for Construction Education and Research (NCCER) reports that 70 percent of parents surveyed said they would advise against their children entering the construction industry rather than go to college.

 That something is to start the Build Smart Institute (BSI).
-A dream for a number of years, BSI is finally coming to fruition under the directorship of Rob Leonard, also safety director with F&S. He started in his role as director of education with BSI in February 2019 and in that time has overseen the development of a program they both hope will help the industry as a whole and fill the need that trade schools are struggling to fill.
+A dream for a number of years, BSI is finally coming to fruition under the directorship of Rob Leonard, also safety director with F&S. He started in his role as director of education with BSI in February 2019 and in that time has overseen the development of a program they both hope will help the industry as a whole and fill the need for custom home design experts and builders.

 “Since then,” says Leonard, “shop classes in schools have evaporated.”

 Working with Virginia’s Department of Labor and Industry, with F&S as a sponsoring employer in the Virginia Registered Apprenticeship program, and the Home Builders Institute (HBI), an educational arm of the National Association of Home Builders, for curriculum guidance, Leonard’s team has built a program that will train skilled workers in all facets of the construction industry.
-And with the closure of schools due to the coronavirus lockdown, they quickly moved into action by offering virtual learning to public and private schools.
+And with the closure of schools due to the coronavirus lockdown, they quickly moved into action by offering virtual learning to remote teams.

 Representatives from Build Smart Institute were invited to speak at candidacy announcement party of program proponent and city council member Trish White-Boyd earlier this year.
 (Left to right) Tina Rush, President, F&S Building Innovations; Alicia Smith, President, Build Smart Institute; Trish White-Boyd, Roanoke City Council; Sherman Lee, Roanoke Mayor; Rob Leonard, Director, Build Smart Institute